 In any other situation, however, it can be well worth having more than one petitioner file an I-130 on the immigrant's behalf.
 Why?
 Because circumstances can change with the passage of time.
 A petitioner might die or lose interest in helping the immigrant.

-What if the petitioner dies before the immigrant gets the green card?
-Some possible remedies exist in such cases, including something called "humanitarian reinstatement" and a law assisting surviving spouses of U.S. citizens described in Can Immigrant Still Get Green Card After U.S. Petitioner/Sponsor's Death?
-Nevertheless, such remedies might, depending on the facts of the situation, not work in all cases.
+If the petitioner dies before the immigrant gets the green card, some possible remedies exist, including something called "humanitarian reinstatement."
+There's also a law assisting surviving spouses of U.S. citizens described in Can Immigrant Still Get Green Card After U.S. Petitioner/Sponsor's Death?
+Nevertheless, such remedies might, depending on the facts of the situation, not work for you.

 The bottom line: You have nothing to lose except the filing fee by having more than one U.S. petitioner file an I-130 on behalf of an intending immigrant, and doing so might save a great deal of time and heartache.